Also, 8 ways to combat the most common spending triggers that Moms face

 Also, know how you do with how you spend money.
 For some people, cash runs through their fingers, so credit is best for them.
 And the exact opposite is true of others!
 For me, I like credit, it’s easier for me to track and reconcile bills at the end of the month.
 (I also love to earn cashback!)
 I tend to lose cash in random pockets or car compartments.

-Can I repair the damage from a spending trigger shopping run?
+Can I repair the damage from an emotional spending shopping spree?

 Absolutely!
 Almost anything is returnable!
 And don’t you dare feel bad for returning it!
 Yes, you should never buy something with the intent to use it and then return it (that’s bad karma).
 But if you get home and know it’s not for you, then return the shift the next day.
 Leave it in your car, don’t take it inside your house!